antriv/NOAA_Fish_Detection/README.md

 If running for multiple videos, make sure they are all in one directory

+~ - make sure path name ends with a /

 # Files Needed
 - noaa_imerit_1_main_inference_single_videoUse.py
   - Used to detect fish for one video